mrwan74/ArmaReforgerRCONTool/README.md

 ## 🌍 Optional: MaxMind GeoIP Configuration

 ARRT can function offline by using MaxMind databases that are bundled with it.
-If you want automatic weekly updates to the database directly from MaxMind then:
+If you want automatic weekly updates to the database directly from MaxMind:
-Get a free account at MaxMind.com.
+1. Get a free account at [MaxMind.com](https://www.maxmind.com).
-In ARRT go to the Settings tab.
+2. In ARRT, go to the **Settings** tab.
-3. Fill in your Account ID and License Key, then click Update Databases.
+3. Fill in your **Account ID** and **License Key**, then click **Update Databases**.

-The credentials are stored locally in a file called appdata\settings.json (this file is ignored by Git).
+*The credentials are stored locally in `appdata/settings.json` (this file is ignored by Git).*

 ---